 The Guildhall is available for hire for all occasions and will lend itself to a wide variety of events.
 If you are planning an event be sure to make it at the Guildhall.
 To check availability or for a price quote, please contact us on 01460 239567.

-Our hire charges are reviewed every April, please see the link below to download further information and prices.
+Our hire charges are reviewed every April, please below to download further information and hire charges.

 Click image to enlarge